eWaterCycle/ewatercycle/README.rst

 Contributing
 ************

-If you want to contribute to the development of ewatercycle_parametersetdb, have a look at the `contribution guidelines <CONTRIBUTING.rst>`_.
+If you want to contribute to the development of ewatercycle package, have a look at the `contribution guidelines <CONTRIBUTING.rst>`_.

 License